Hyurl/hyurl.github.io/sfn/docs/en-US/structure.md

 # Files and Folders

-In a standard **sfn** application, there are always some files and folders appear in you project directory, some of them are necessary, some of them are just recommended.
+In a standard **SFN** application, there are always some files and folders appear in you project directory, some of them are necessary, some of them are just recommended.